 News Cat wanders into NYPD precinct, earns Twitter jokes "Frankie" will be up for adoption on Tuesday, March 31.
 Photo Credit: FACEBOOK/ adoreabullie @AlisonFox Updated March 24, 2015 8:59 PM Print Share fbShare Tweet Email Washington Heights officers avoided a "cat-astrophe" Tuesday by finding a temporary home for a kitty that wandered into Manhattan's 34th Precinct on Monday, seemingly lost.
 The gray and white cat, now named Frankie after the father of the officer who found him, went to stay with a rescue organization while police try to locate his family.
 Officer Andrea DiNella held Frankie, who stared wide-eyed at the camera, for a photo the Washington Heights precinct posted on Twitter on Monday afternoon.
 The cat was clean and did not appear to be lost.
 Police said DiNella named the cat after her dad because her father had one that looked just like him.
 Frankie went to stay with a friend of DiNella, who is connected with the rescue organization Adore-a-Bullie Paws and Claws.
 "He is super sweet and lots of fun!" the rescue organization wrote on its Facebook page.
 "Please help Frankie stay out of jail by applying for him today!"
 Frankie will be put up for adoption by March 31 if his original owner can't be located.
 "I just told him it's National Puppy Day," the precinct's official Twitter posted.
 "He got a little catty about it." @AlisonFox Alison covers law enforcement and breaking news.
 She previously worked at The Wall Street Journal, and has a master’s degree from Northwestern University and bachelor’s from the University of Wisconsin at Madison.
-Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.